ncpol3sdpa/ncpol3sdpa/SUIVI.md

 # 23/06/2025
 - (Thomas)
-  * Continue the work on goround-state and mthen modifie the approche after the meeting with Peter Brown
+  * Continue the work on ground-state and then modifie the approche after the meeting with Peter Brown
 - (Nazar)
   * Aprove [Merge Request](https://gitlab.telecom-paris.fr/proj104/2024-2025/python-poly-opt/-/merge_requests/33) for the local inequality constaints
   * Fix bug in generate_needed_symbols